annacasavant/118_Bus_System/How-To.md

 # Reading in Time Series Data

 ### Establishing resolution of time series
+The following time series are hourly resolution for the year 2023, plus one day into the following year for a total of 366 days.
+The following steps show how to read in and add time series data to renewable and hydro generators, and powerloads.
 ```@repl system
 resolution = Dates.Hour(1);
 timestamps = range(DateTime("2023-01-01T00:00:00"); step = resolution, length = 8784);
 gendata = CSV.read("Scripts-and-Data/Generators.csv", DataFrame)
 ```
-The following time series are hourly resolution for the year 2023.
-The following steps show how to read in and add time series data to renewable and hydro generators, and powerloads.

 ### Reading in Solar Time Series

 ```@repl system
 solar_RT_TS = []
-file_path = "Scripts-and-Data/TimeSeries/RT/Solar"
+file_dir = "Scripts-and-Data/TimeSeries/RT/Solar"

-for i in length(solar_generator)
+for row in eachrow(solar_gens)
-	solardf = CSV.read("$file_path/Solar$(i)RT.csv", DataFrame) # read in data
+	solardf = CSV.read("$file_dir/Solar$(i)RT.csv", DataFrame) # read in data
 	norm = maximum(solardf[:, 2])
 	solar_array = TimeArray(timestamps, (solardf[:, 2]./norm)/100) # normalize and per-unitize data
 	solar_TS = SingleTimeSeries(;